Home > Mortgage Loans > FHA Loans > FHA Loan Requirements

 • Competitive interest rates: Lenders’ rates can vary, but FHA loans are known for their competitive interest rates.

 • Property requirements: FHA loans are limited to owner-occupied properties; you cannot use this financing for a second home or investment property.
-And the FHA sets location-based loan limits.
+The FHA also sets location-based loan limits.

-• The total cost of borrowing may be higher: FHA interest rates may be lower than other options, but the annual percentage rate (APR), which represents the total cost of borrowing, may be higher because of fees, mortgage insurance, and other expenses.
+• Total cost of borrowing may be higher: FHA interest rates may be lower than other options, but the annual percentage rate, which represents the total cost of borrowing, may be higher because of fees, mortgage insurance, and other expenses.

 • Stricter property standards: The appraisal for a home financed with an FHA loan may be more stringent than with other loan options.